 Remove Dead Leaves and Stems

 Make sure your plant lives by removing its dead parts.
 Remove dead leaves and branches while also cleaning your plant’s soil of dead and decaying plant parts.
-This latter task ensures that insects won’t move in on your plant while you are away.
+This latter task ensures that insects won’t move in while you’re away.

 While you are away you want to maintain humidity around your plants.
 This can be achieved through grouping them together so they create their own microclimate.
-Consider the humidity tricks mentioned above, a pebble tray, or thoroughly misting your plants before you leave.
+You can also consider the humidity tricks mentioned above.

 Pruning: How, When, and Why?